 Don’t be afraid of the age difference

 When I first started visiting colleges, everyone looked so much older than me.
 This actually isn’t the case though if you think about it.
-As a high school junior or senior, almost all the college students will be no more than five years older than you.
-College freshmen and sophomores will likely only be a couple years ahead.
+As a high school junior or senior, almost all college students will be no more than five years older than you.
+First-year students and sophomores will likely only be a couple years ahead.
 You probably have at least one friend or sibling who is that much older (or younger) than you.